 Global warming has already had several effects on the environment.
 Glaciers are shrinking worldwide.
 Plants and animals, insects and fish migrate to cooler places.
 Plants and trees flower earlier in the year.
 Heat waves are longer and more intense, droughts more persistent and cover larger areas.

 There are many more high temperature records broken than for cold temperatures.
 Sea levels rise.
 There is a clear loss of thick, multiple-year sea ice in the Polar areas.
+Polar glaciers melt rapidly and may collapse in some places.
 Weather is getting more unpredictable.
 The precipitation is more intense and lasts longer, giving more severe floods and weather-related damages.

 This report estimates that climate change causes 400,000 deaths on average each year today, mainly due to hunger and communicable diseases that affect above all children in developing countries.

 Our present carbon-intensive energy system and related activities cause an estimated 4.5 million deaths each year linked to air pollution, hazardous occupations and cancer.

 Climate change caused economic losses estimated close to 1% of global GDP for the year 2010, or 700 billion dollars (2010 PPP).
 The carbon-intensive economy cost the world another 0.7% of GDP in that year, independent of any climate change losses.Together, carbon economy- and climate change related losses amounted to over 1.2 trillion dollars in 2010.

 Climate Vulnerability Monitor: A guide to the cold calculus of a hot planet